 '''

 class avocado.plugins.wrapper.Wrapper

 Bases: avocado.core.plugin_interfaces.CLI

 Implements the '-wrapper' flag for the 'run' subcommand

 configure (parser)

 Configures the command line parser with options specific to this plugin

 description = "Implements the '--wrapper' flag for the 'run' subcommand"

 name = 'wrapper'

 run (args)

-'''
+Execute any action the plugin intends.

 Example of action may include activating a special features upon finding that the requested command line

+options were set by the user.

 Note: this plugin class is not intended for adding new commands, for that please use CLICmd.

 20.4.24 avocado.plugins.xunit module

+'''